Neelshah1810/fake_news_detection_deployed/README.md

 * Python 3.x - Ensure you have Python 3 installed.
 ##### Libraries:
 * flask - for running the web server.
-* g4f - for integrating GPT models.
+* groq - for integrating Groq models.
+* python-dotenv - for loading environment variables.
 * tensorflow or pytorch - for deep learning model support.
 * requests - for HTTP requests.
 * beautifulsoup4 - for web scraping.
 * OS Version: Compatible with Windows, macOS, and Linux.

+### Setup Groq API Key
+1. Obtain a Groq API key from the Groq website.
+2. Create a file named `.env` in the root directory of the project.
+3. Add your Groq API key to the `.env` file in the following format:
+   `GROQ_API_KEY=your_groq_api_key_here`

 ### Download Dataset for DL mpdel:
 https://drive.google.com/file/d/1AdPvtOuQ4yShzVsGlEJVrPMMH9iRS4tX/view?usp=sharing